 The first thing you need to do is check that your business or venue is permitted to open.
-Following amendments to the regulations effective from 4 July, there are still ongoing restrictions on certain activities meaning that not all businesses and venues are able to reopen at the current time.
+Following amendments to the regulations and the introduction of a local tier system there are still ongoing restrictions on certain activities meaning that not all businesses and venues are able to reopen at the current time.

 Controlling the risks from coronavirus (Covid-19)

 Where work cannot be done at home, employers must take clear, practical steps to help protect workers and create safe places to work.
 Workplaces must follow current Covid-19 secure guidelines.

 Plan ahead and ensure that you are suitably prepared to reopen and can meet all of the requirements that will enable your business to operate in a Covid-secure environment.
 To assist local businesses, we have compiled sector based guidance in conjunction with the information produced by central government and other supporting bodies such as the Health and Safety Executive (HSE) and Chartered Insitute of Environmental Health (CIEH).

 The Better Business for All (BBfA) partnership has produced a useful and comprehensive Covid-19 toolkit to guide businesses through main considerations for reopening a business safely.
 The document covers areas such as risk assessments, checklists for returning to work, guidance for specific types of work and ongoing Covid-19 checks.
 A directory of links to external agencies providing further guidance and templates are provided in each section.